Intertwined order of generalized global symmetries: Oblique phases: Bulk effective field theory

 To summarize, there are $L=\gcd(N,p)$ genuine local operators generated by $V(\mathcal{P})$, $L$ genuine line operators generated by $W_a(\Gamma)$, $L$ genuine line operators generated by $W_c(\Gamma)$, and $L$ surface operators generated by $U(\Sigma)$.
 The spontaneous breaking of the $\mathbb{Z}_N^{(0)}$ symmetry to $\mathbb{Z}_{N/L}^{(0)}$ contributes a factor of $L$ to the ground state degeneracy.
 The topological order from the breaking of the one-form symmetry contributes a factor of $L^{2g_h}$ to the ground state degeneracy, where $g_h$ is the genus of the manifold on which the theory is placed.
 Therefore, the full ground state degeneracy is $L^{2g_h+1}$.
 In the special case in which $L=1$, the ground state is nondegenerate and is generically a $G=\mathbb{Z}_N^{(0)}\times\mathbb{Z}_N^{(1)}$ SPT, whose physical properties we will discuss in more detail in Sections~\ref{sec:response} and \ref{sec:boundary-states}.
 This pattern of symmetry breaking is consistent with our analysis of mixed 't Hooft anomalies above.

 Finally, we also comment on how the $\mathbb{Z}_N^{(0)}$ and $\mathbb{Z}_N^{(1)}$ symmetries are coupled.
 Although the topological order and zero-form symmetry breaking may seem independent, they are not because they result from the same pattern of symmetry breaking, namely $\mathbb{Z}_N\to \mathbb{Z}_{N/L}$.
 This observation is true for our lattice model quite generally.
-Indeed, in every phase of our lattice model, Eq.~\eqref{eq:lattice-model}, whenever the $\mathbb{Z}_N^{(0)}$ and $\mathbb{Z}_N^{(1)}$ symmetries are both broken to a nontrivial subgroup, they are necessarily broken to the \textit{same} subgroup.
+Indeed, in every phase of our lattice model, Eq.~\eqref{eq:lattice-model}, whenever the $\mathbb{Z}_N^{(0)}$ and $\mathbb{Z}_N^{(1)}$ symmetries are both broken to a nontrivial subgroup, they are necessarily broken to the \textit{same} subgroup\footnote{This result comes from observing the action of the most generic transformation, Eq.~\eqref{eq: generic modular}, on the phases at $\Theta=0$.
+As previously discussed, the intermediate phases are invariant.
+But the phases at small and large $ge$ will map to phases described by multi-component versions of the effective field theory, Eq.~\eqref{eq:probed-TQFT}.
+We can then explicitly check that whenever $\mathbb{Z}_N^{(0)}$ is spontaneously broken to a nontrivial subgroup, the $\mathbb{Z}_N^{(1)}$ symmetry is broken to the same subgroup.}.